exogen/graphbrainz-extension-lastfm/README.md

 <td valign="top"><a href="#lastfmtrackconnection">LastFMTrackConnection</a></td>
 <td>

-The most popular artists, ordered by popularity.
-If a country code is given, retrieve the most popular artists in that country.
+The most popular tracks, ordered by popularity.
+If a country code is given, retrieve the most popular tracks in that country.

 </td>
 </tr>